Fivell/policies/source/sections/09-configuration_management_policy.md

    - The Security Officer maintains scripts to generate inventory lists on demand using APIs provided by each cloud provider.
-   - These scripts are used to generate the diagrams and asset lists required by the Risk Assessment phase of Datica's Risk Management procedures ([§4.3.1](#4.3-risk-management-procedures)).
+   - These scripts are used to generate the diagrams and asset lists required by the Risk Assessment phase of Versionista's Risk Management procedures ([§4.3.1](#4.3-risk-management-procedures)).
    - After every use of these scripts, the Security Officer will verify their accuracy by reconciling their output with recent changes to production